-People Are Saying Their NutriBullets Exploded And Seriously Injured Them
+People Are Saying Their Nutribullets Exploded And Seriously Injured Them

 “Don’t use this product no more because it’s dangerous,” Rivera said.

-In a statement to FOX 11, NutriBullet's corporate attoney Mark Suzomoto said the company will "investigate the claims thoroughly and analyze the blenders in question to determine exactly what happened."
+In a statement to FOX 11, Nutribullet's corporate attoney Mark Suzomoto said the company will "investigate the claims thoroughly and analyze the blenders in question to determine exactly what happened."

 Still, Suzomoto said the company is standing by their product and said the injuries are likely due to misuse.

-Suzomoto said it is, in fact, possible for the contents of the NutriBullet to heat up as a result of friction, but said it was "physically impossible" for that to happen in 15 to 20 seconds as Cosso and Utal claimed.
+Suzomoto said it is, in fact, possible for the contents of the Nutribullet to heat up as a result of friction, but said it was "physically impossible" for that to happen in 15 to 20 seconds as Cosso and Utal claimed.

-The NutriBullet manual warns users against using it for longer than a minute at a time, though those warnings have changed over the years as more people reported "misusing" it, Suzomoto said.
+The Nutribullet manual warns users against using it for longer than a minute at a time, though those warnings have changed over the years as more people reported "misusing" it, Suzomoto said.

 Rochen pushed back on Suzomoto's explanation.